Base Flood Elevation & Elevation Certificates in Florida

 Zone Risk Level Description Insurance Elevation Certificate

 Zone AE High Areas with a 1% annual chance of flooding (100-year floodplain) where BFEs have been determined.
 Most common high-risk zone in Florida.
 Required if federally backed mortgage.
 NFIP averages vary by county — from ~$560 (Broward) to ~$1,300 (Pinellas).
 Strongly recommended.
-Can reduce premiums by 15-30% per foot above BFE.
+Lets the policy be rated on measured elevation rather than an estimate.

 Zone VE High (Coastal) Coastal areas subject to storm surge, wave action, and high-velocity water.
 BFEs include wave height.
 Common along Atlantic and Gulf coasts.
 Required.
 Higher premiums than AE zones.
 Coastal county averages: Monroe ~$1,905/yr, Charlotte ~$1,612/yr.
 Essential.
 Construction must meet V-zone building requirements.